storybookjs/presets/packages/preset-typescript/README.md

 ## Advanced usage

-You can pass configurations into the TypeScript or Docgen loaders using the `tsLoaderOptions`, `tsDocgenLoaderOptions`, and `include` options in `.storybook/presets.js`, e.g.:
+You can pass configurations into the TypeScript or Docgen loaders using the `tsLoaderOptions` and `include` options in `.storybook/presets.js`, e.g.:

 ```js
 const path = require('path');